LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

 \textbf{Planning strategies:}

-To guide the planification, organization and execution of complex tasks, the planning module must adhere to a specific strategy when elaborating the procedures during the plan generation step.
-Selecting a planning strategy can substantially influence the effectiveness, efficiency, and robustness of the resulting plans.
+To guide the planning and execution of complex tasks, the planning module adheres to a specific strategy during the plan generation step.
+Selecting a strategy influences the effectiveness, efficiency, and robustness of the resulting plans.
 Within the LLM-Agent-UMF, we define two primary strategies:

 \begin{itemize} \item \textbf{Single-path strategy:}